-- Remote purchase fraud (internet, telephone, mail order also known as Card Not Present) (2015: £398.2m +20%) - o The vast majority of this type of fraud involves the use of card details that have been fraudulently obtained through methods such as skimming, digital attacks such as malware and data hacks, or through unsolicited Emails or telephone calls.
+- Remote purchase fraud (internet, telephone, mail order also known as Card Not Present) (2015: £398.2m +20%) - The vast majority of this type of fraud involves the use of card details that have been fraudulently obtained through methods such as skimming, digital attacks such as malware and data hacks, or through unsolicited Emails or telephone calls.
 The card details are then used to undertake fraudulent purchases over the Internet, phone or by mail order. - Application Fraud (2015: £14.1m +38%) - Application fraud occurs when criminals use stolen or fake documents to open an account in some else's name.
 For Identification purposes, criminals may try to steal documents such as utility bills and bank statements to build up useful personal information.
-Alternatively, they may use counterfeit documents. - Online Banking Fraud (2015: £133.5m +64%) - Online banking fraud refers to the fraudulent act of surreptitiously accessing and/or transferring funds from an individual's online bank account for the purposes of financial gain.
-In some cases, an individual may even be duped by a criminal into making a fraudulent money transfer themselves.
+Alternatively, they may use counterfeit documents. - Online Banking Fraud (2015: £133.5m +64%) - o Online banking fraud refers to the fraudulent act of surreptitiously accessing and transferring funds from an individual's or a company's online bank account for the purposes of financial gain.
+In some cases, an individual may even be duped ('socially engineered') by a criminal into making a fraudulent money transfer themselves.
+Criminals use a variety of cyber-related tools and techniques such as malware and phishing to commit this type of fraud, some of which are used to mask the true identity of a person or company.
+The proposed solution can create a more difficult environment to achieve success for the criminals, costing them time and money.

-- Lost and Stolen Fraud including Courier Fraud (2015: £74.1m +24%) - o The courier scam is when fraudsters call and trick you into handing your cards and PIN numbers to a courier on your doorstep. - Telephone Banking Fraud (2015: £32.3m +92%) - o A criminal will use a variety of ways to acquire information about an intended victim such as social engineering, phishing, and vishing (by pretending to be from a trusted organisation such as a bank or the police).
+- Lost and Stolen Fraud including Courier Fraud (2015: £74.1m +24%) - o The courier scam is when fraudsters call and trick you into handing your cards and PIN numbers to a courier on your doorstep. - Telephone Banking Fraud (2015: £32.3m +92%) - o Telephone banking fraud refers to the fraudulent act of accessing and transferring funds from an individual's or a company's telephony bank account service for the purposes of financial gain.
+A criminal will use a variety of ways to acquire information about an intended victim such as social engineering, phishing, and vishing (by pretending to be from a trusted organisation such as a bank or the police).